Tiger hunting: India

-As of 2022, India accounts for 75 percent of global tiger population.
+As of 2022, India contains 75 percent of the global tiger population.

 Tsarist Russia

 In the first years of the 20th century, the Imperial Russian government began a plan to colonise the Central Asiatic lands inhabited by the Caspian tiger.
 The Russian local authorities worked heavily to exterminate tigers during a huge land reclamation program in areas such as the Syr-Daria and Amu-Daria rivers and the Aral Sea.
 The Russian army was instructed to exterminate all tigers found around the area of the Caspian Sea, a project that was carried out very efficiently.
 Once the extermination of the Caspian tiger was almost complete, the farmers followed, clearing forests and planting crops.
 Due to intensive hunting and deforestation, the Caspian tiger retreated first from the lush lowlands to the forested ranges, then to the marshes around some of the larger rivers, and finally, deeper into the mountains, until it almost certainly became extinct.
 The last stronghold of the Caspian tiger in the former Soviet Union was in the Tigrovaya Balka area, in Tajikistan.
 Though the tigers were reported as being found here until the mid-1950s, the reliability of these claims is unknown.